Cocomango-GH/ClimaCast/README.md

  <h2>:chart_with_upwards_trend: Looking Forward (Roadmap) </h2>
 </div>

--[x]Display daily forecast
+- [x]Display daily forecast
--[] Display 5 day forecast
+- [] Display 5 day forecast
--[] Add favorite locations
+- [] Add favorite locations
--[] Display date for the location
+- [] Display date for the location
--[] Add photoss of weather
+- [] Add photoss of weather
--[] I want to be able to set my preferred temperature unit to Celsius or Fahrenheit
+- [] I want to be able to set my preferred temperature unit to Celsius or Fahrenheit